Varun988/JD_Match_Percent/README.md

 The preprocess_jd function combines key fields (like title, skills, and location) into a single text block for embedding and storage.
 Storing JDs in ChromaDB:

-The script takes a CSV file containing JDs, preprocesses the data, and stores the embeddings along with metadata in ChromaDB for later retrieval.
+The script takes a JD file containing JDs, preprocesses the data, and stores the embeddings along with metadata in ChromaDB for later retrieval.
 Extracting Profile Details via LLMChain:

 A Language Learning Model (LLM) extracts structured details (title, skills, etc.) from profile text using a predefined prompt template.